X

 Who Pays Closing Costs?

 Most of the time, the buyer pays the closing costs.
-But there are times when negotiating the price of the home where the sellers may pay these costs.
+But there are times during negotiation when the seller may agree to pay these costs.

 Tip: Ask your real estate agent or lender for a full breakdown early in the process.